 Ok, so I don’t ever have that scenario working as a writer, but I still enjoy dispelling life’s tensions by pumping hellish ghouls full of lead!

-Doom is set both on a moon floating around Mars and in the bowels of Hell.
+Doom happens both on a moon floating around Mars and in the bowels of Hell.

 I’d say that they’re one and the same when it comes down to it, but adding ‘outer space’ to any game makes it seem cooler.